scrapinghub/web-poet/docs/intro/from-ground-up.rst

-* instead of dicts with "url" and "text" fields, :class:`~.HttpResponse` instances are used. :class:`~.HttpResponse` is a simple structure with two fields ("url" and "body"), defined by web-poet;
+* instead of dicts with "url" and "text" fields, :class:`~.HttpResponse` instances are used. :class:`~.HttpResponse` is a simple structure with defined by web-poet acting as a generic data container for HttpResponses.
-  it is just a data container which standardizes the field names and the meaning of these fields.
+  *(check out the API reference of* :class:`~.HttpResponse` *for more info about the fields it holds)*
 * instead of ``extract_book`` function we got ``BookPage`` class, which receives response data in its ``__init__`` method - see how it is created: ``BookPage(response=resp_data)``.